abdulqshabbir/whutz-app/README.md

 # 📱 WhutzApp - Chat Application

 WhutzApp is a realtime chat application built with Next JS (Node JS + React), tRPC, SQLite, Tailwind CSS, Pusher and other technologies.
-This chat app is designed originally for the web, but can also work on mobile devices.
+This chat app was designed originally for the web, but can also work on mobile devices.

 ## 🚀 Features

 - 🗝 Sign up or sign in with Google
 - 🗨 Create 1-on-1 conversations
 - 📬 Send text and images, reply to messages, and react with emojis
-- 🔔 Get sound notifications for new unseen messages that arrive
+- 🔔 Get sound notifications for new unseen messages that arrive (feature added by [Dmitry Kulakov](https://github.com/dmitrykulakovfrontend))

 ## 🛠️ Main Technologies
 - `React`